fcovas/GhostTheme/README.md

 # Casper (modified) -> GhostTheme

 The default theme for [Ghost](http://github.com/tryghost/ghost/) modified by Paul Bakker and renamed GhostTheme.
-GhostTheme was developed because of the need to display links to static pages after the re;ease of Ghost 0.4.0.
+Developed because of the need to display links to static pages in Casper after the release of Ghost 0.4.0.

 * Added a mobile safe menu in default.hbs using jPushMenu.js - https://github.com/takien/jPushMenu
 * Changed font-weight styles on Post and Blog Title